dhruvibakeri/fishgame-remoteplayers/README.md

 ### How To Run On Khoury Machines

-Run these commands within the `C` directory:
+Run these commands within the `D` directory:

 ```
 scl enable rh-nodejs10 bash